Consumer Medicine Information

 What it looks like

-OLMETEC tablets come in two strengths and each has a different appearance:
+OLMETEC tablets come in three strengths and each has a different appearance:

 OLMETEC 20 mg - White, circular film coated tablet with characteristic odour approximately 8.5 mm in diameter, with C14 embossed